-With that feeling in mind, we decided to make a wish list for the good folks of the clinical research world.
-We thought long and hard about it, and we put together a pre-written wish list of the key characteristics you’ll need in your eTMF that will have you excitedly screaming “Thank You Santa!”
+With that feeling in mind, we decided to make an eTMF Wish List for the good folks of the clinical research world.
+We thought long and hard about it, and we put together this list of the key characteristics you’ll need in your eTMF that will have you excitedly screaming “Thank You Santa!”

 With any technological solution to a problem, there is a need to invest in IT and the people resources to maintain that infrastructure.
 However, unlike most emerging technologies, cloud-based solutions bring with them a wealth of cost savings, localizing IT resources remotely and leveraging the power of the internet to access them.